TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-changeorgowner.md

 Prerequisites:
   - Ensure that you are either a project collection [administrator](https://docs.microsoft.com/azure/devops/organizations/accounts/faq-user-and-permissions-management?view=azure-devops#q-how-do-i-find-a-project-collection-administrator) or the organization [owner](https://docs.microsoft.com/azure/devops/organizations/accounts/faq-user-and-permissions-management?view=azure-devops#q-how-do-i-find-the-organization-owner)
-  - Ensure that the account you want to make organization owner has signed into your organization, created a profile and agreed to the Terms of Services.
+  - Ensure that the account you want to make organization owner has signed into your organization, created a profile and agreed to the Terms of Services
-  - Accessed the organization at least once after creating an initial profile.
+  - Accessed the organization at least once after creating an initial profile

-If this is your issue and you meet the above prerequisites, please see [Changing organization owner](https://docs.microsoft.com/azure/devops/organizations/accounts/change-organization-ownership?view=azure-devops#change-organization-owner)
+If this is your issue and you meet the above prerequisites, please see [Changing organization owner](https://docs.microsoft.com/azure/devops/organizations/accounts/change-organization-ownership?view=azure-devops#change-organization-owner).

 2. I need to change the owner of my organization and the organization owner and project collection administrator(s) are no longer active.

 Prerequisites:
-  - Your Azure DevOps Services organization must be connected to Azure Active Directory (Azure AD).
+  - Your Azure DevOps Services organization must be connected to Azure Active Directory (Azure AD)

-If this is your issue and you meet the above prerequisites, please see [How to transfer ownership to another user](https://docs.microsoft.com/azure/devops/organizations/accounts/resolve-orphaned-organization?view=azure-devops)
+If this is your issue and you meet the above prerequisites, please see [How to transfer ownership to another user](https://docs.microsoft.com/azure/devops/organizations/accounts/resolve-orphaned-organization?view=azure-devops).

 3. I need to change the owner of my organization.
 It is not connected to Azure Active Directory (Azure AD) and neither the current organization owner or project collection administrator(s) are still active.

 If this is your issue or your issue is not listed, please continue to create a support request.

 ## **Recommended Documents**

 * [Change the organization owner](https://docs.microsoft.com/azure/devops/organizations/accounts/change-organization-ownership?view=azure-devops)